castle-engine/cge-www/pack/README.txt

   if any drastic change, investigate why (possibly it's as expected, possibly we packed too little / too much).

-- make sure to update engine version to "X.<odd> (unstable)" for release
+- make sure to update engine version to "X.<odd> (unstable)" after release

 After doing this, follow SF update procedure on ../README.md .